Reizeron/R0_Lorescape/Topics/Geography/Daggerfall.md

 *;this one should include basic info and directions toward Daggerfall from other towns*

 Class;Noble Author;R-Zero
 The capital city of the Kingdom of Daggerfall is ruled by King [[Gothryd]] of the House of Daggerfall.
-Their crest is vert, dragon rampart gules, double tressure flory-counter-flory.
+Their crest is vert, dragon rampart gules, double tressure flory-counter-flory or.
 Their knights belong to the [[Order of the Dragon]].
 *;this one should include info about the ruling family*

 Location;Daggerfall